 Several types of gauges have been used as reference gauges.
 The main feature of their design is that of reducing or controlling the effect of wind on the catch, which is the main reason for the different behaviours of gauges.
 They are chosen also to reduce the other errors discussed in section 6.4.

 Ground-level gauges are used as reference gauges for liquid precipitation measurement.
-Because of the absence of wind-induced error, they generally show more precipitation than any elevated gauge (WMO, 1984, 2009).
+Because of the extensive absence of wind-induced error, they generally show more precipitation than any elevated gauge (WMO, 1984, 2009).
 The gauge is placed in a pit with the gauge rim at ground level, sufficiently distant from the nearest edge of the pit to avoid in-splashing.
 A strong plastic or metal anti-splash grid with a central opening for the gauge should span the pit.
 Provision should be made for draining the pit.
 A description and drawings of a standard pit gauge are given in Annex 6.C and more details are provided in WMO (2009) and the EN 13798:2010 standard (CEN, 2010).

 The reference gauge for solid precipitation is the gauge known as the Double Fence Intercomparison Reference.
 It has octagonal vertical double fences surrounding a Tretyakov gauge, which itself has a particular form of wind-deflecting shield.
 Drawings and a description are given by Goodison et al. (1989) and in WMO (1985, 1998).